ivy-llc/ivy/docs/partial_source/deep_dive/13_docstring_examples.rst

 Again, please note that in the above case of `x` having multi-line input, it is necessary for each line of the input to be seperated by a '\\' so that they can be parsed by the script that tests the examples in the docstrings.

-Point 1 is again trivial to satisfy, as was the case for :code:`ivy.tan`.
+Point 1 is again trivial to satisfy, as was the case for :func:`ivy.tan`.
 Ignoring the union over :class:`ivy.Array` and :class:`ivy.NativeArray` which is covered by points 6 and 7, and also ignoring the *nestable* nature of the function which is covered by points 8 and 9, then as far as point 1 is concerned, inputs :code:`x1` and :code:`x2` both only have one possible variation.